 Broad Beach is one of the most recognizable shorefronts in the world, stretching from Northwest Los Angeles up through the City of Malibu.
 As celebrated as it is threatened, this California beach has suffered intense erosion for more than 30 years, exposing the coveted beachfront property along Broad Beach to flooding and damage during winter storms and high tides.

 In late 2010, a consortium of affected property owners called the Trancas Property Owner’s Association submitted an application for Coastal Development for a $31 million permanent dune and beach restoration project.
-The resulting Broad Beach Geologic Hazard Abatement District (BBGHAD) is now proposing permanent placement of a rock revetment shoreline protection device, beach nourishment, and dune restoration to protect approximately 124 private property parcels and augment beach and dune resources.
-On October 2015, California Coastal Commission approved a Coastal Development Permit to create a new permanent rock revetment and 1.1-mile public beach, including a restored dune system.
-The permit issued by the commission is for 10 years, with the potential for an amendment every 10 years thereafter.
+The resulting Broad Beach Geologic Hazard Abatement District (BBGHAD) proposed permanent placement of a rock revetment shoreline protection device, beach nourishment, and dune restoration to protect approximately 124 private property parcels and augment beach and dune resources.
+In October 2015, California Coastal Commission approved a Coastal Development Permit to create a new permanent rock revetment and 1.1-mile public beach, including a restored dune system.
+The permit issued by the commission was for 10 years, with the potential for an amendment every 10 years thereafter.
 Under the permit, a scientific advisory panel reviews exhaustive marine habitat monitoring and sampling plans to make sure the project will not have any significant adverse impacts to the beach.